 Injuries

 A work-related injury is an injury that arises out of and in the course of employment.
-You can see the full definition in Policy 2.1 Arising Out Of and In The Course Of Employment.
-If a worker is injured at work, they should seek medical attention immediately, if required.
+You can see the full definition in Policy 2.1 Arising Out Of and In The Course Of Employment

-Injured workers do not need to report their injury to WSCB but they must report the details of their injury to their employer.
+The injured worker doesn’t have to report their injury to us, but they must report the details of their injury to you, their employer.
+Workers are required to give their employer written notice of the injury within a reasonable time.
+This notice must include:

-If a worker wishes to file a claim for compensation, they should read the information and complete the form on our claims process page.
-If their claim is specific to hearing loss, they should follow the process for hearing loss claims.
+If a worker wishes to apply for compensation, they must do so within 12 months of the injury.
+More information and the application form are on our claims process page.
+If the injury is related to hearing loss, workers should follow the separate process for hearing loss claims

 It is an offence under the Workers’ Safety and Compensation Act for anyone to discourage a worker from making a claim for compensation.